The Cross River Rail Project will deliver a much-needed new train station at Woolloongabba, and an upgraded train station at Boggo Road, Dutton Park.

 PDA designations have been widely criticised for undemocratically cutting out local residents from having any input into future development plans.
 They are a mechanism to fast-track development and privatise public assets.

 As part of the PDA process, the government will have to release a ‘Development Scheme’ outlining the parameters of how the site can be developed.
-This document essentially serves as a mini-Neighbourhood Plan, outlining development height limits, site coverage requirements etc. The government says the Development Scheme for the Woolloongabba PDA will be introduced in 2021, after the state election.
-This means residents won’t know what’s proposed when they go to vote in October this year, and may not know what the various parties and candidates support and stand for.
+This document essentially serves as a mini-Neighbourhood Plan, outlining development height limits, site coverage requirements etc. The government said the Development Scheme for the Woolloongabba PDA would be introduced in 2021, but that was delayed following the Olympics announcement.

 What’s likely in the new Development Scheme?